Did you know that not all PowerPoint fonts are safe to use?

-If your fonts aren’t displaying correctly in your presentation, it’s likely one of two things:
+If your fonts are not displaying properly in PowerPoint, it’s likely one of two things:

 - You’re not using a safe standard PowerPoint font

 - You’re using a custom font (see discussion below)

 Let’s first address the first issue.

 Although PowerPoint is supposed to be compatible across versions and installations, there are a few areas where PowerPoint it’s not as compatible as it’s supposed to be: fonts.

 And this is true, even if you use the default fonts that come with Microsoft Office.

 For example, if you use a font that isn’t supported by the computer that’s opening the presentation, that font will be substituted for the theme’s default fonts, most often Calibri.

 And this may change the entire look and layout of slide and all of your text, like in this example: